soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 [`update`](https://cabal.readthedocs.io/en/stable/cabal-commands.html#cabal-update)
-fetches information from remote package repositories (specifically Hackage unless specified otherwise) and updates the local package index which includes various information about available packages such as their names, versions and dependencies.
+fetches information from remote package repositories (specifically Hackage unless specified otherwise) and updates the local package index, which includes various information about available packages, such as their names, versions, and dependencies.

 `cabal update` is usually the first command to run before fetching package dependencies.